Xanga

 Xanga (/ˈzæŋɡə/) was a website that hosted weblogs, photoblogs, and social networking profiles.
 It was operated by Xanga.com, Inc. and based in New York City.

 History

 Xanga began in 1999 as a site for sharing book and music reviews.
 It became public in 2000, following a series of e-mail recruitment methods via GeoCities.
 Over the next few years, Xanga underwent several formatting changes.
 Featured Content was divided in 2002, being replaced by Premium and Classic views.
 Eventually, new profile features such as friends, "nudges", and chat forums that resemble Facebook were added, and video and audio capability were added in 2006.
 In 2013, Xanga was under threat of shutting down unless it raised $60k by mid-July (for "Xanga 2.0").
-Failing to reach that goal, Xanga became an un-navigatable page in late 2013.
-Xanga 2.0 is now continuing the activity using the same subscription.
+Failing to reach that goal, Xanga became an un-navigable page in late 2013.

 Core features

 Xanga members received a "Xanga Site", a website containing a weblog, photoblog, videoblog, audioblog, "Pulse" (mini-blog), and social networking profile.
 Members could also make or join blogrings (groups).